ullibniss/INNO-Security-of-Systems-and-Networks/Lab_4_rich_version.md

 ---

+## Task 1

+### What is PKI, and what is the purpose of PKI with OpenVPN?

+**PKI (Public Key Infrastructure)** - is a framework of policies, procedures, and technologies that enables secure communication and authentication over a network.
+It uses cryptographic techniques such as asymmetric encryption, digital certificates, and certificate authorities (CAs) to establish trust between entities.

+In OpenVPN, PKI ensures secure communication between clients and servers by:

+1. **Authentication** - verifying the identity of the server and clients using digital certificates.
+2. **Confidentiality** - encrypting communication so that only intended parties can read the data.
+3. **Integrity** - ensuring transmitted data has not been tampered with using digital signatures.
+4. **Non-repudiation** - preventing either party from denying their involvement in the communication.

+Using PKI in OpenVPN, each client and server has its own certificate and private key, while a trusted CA validates these certificates to establish trust.

+### Distinguish between a master certificate authority and a separate certificate authority

+1. **Master Certificate Authority** - is the root of trust in the PKI hierarchy.
+It creates and signs the root certificate, which is used to issue or validate all other certificates.
+Master CA typically kept offline or in a highly secure environment to protect its private key, as its compromise would invalidate the entire PKI structure.

+2. **Separate Certificate Authority (CA)** - is delegated authority from the master CA to issue certificates for clients, servers, or subordinate entities.
+Its private key is signed by the master CA, making its certificates trusted.
+It also allows operational flexibility, as the master CA remains offline while the intermediate CA handles day-to-day certificate issuance and management.

+### **Additional Context (NB Case):**

+- **Private Key** - each client has a unique private key corresponding to their certificate.
+- **Public Key** - the public key is part of the client’s certificate and is used for encryption and verification.
+- **Certificate Signing** - The master CA signs both the server and client certificates, ensuring trust in the entire PKI chain.
+The separate CA, if used, may handle the task of issuing individual client or server certificates, reducing the risk of exposing the master CA's private key.

 ## Task 2 - Set-Up

 ### 2.a Install, build, and initialize a Public Key Infrastructure for an installed OpenVPN.